July 30, 2019 Category: Premises Liability

 A deadline for filing is referred to as the statute of limitations.
 A person who suffered a personal injury typically has anywhere from one to 10 years to file against the party at fault.
 If the party at fault is a government entity the time frame is usually reduced to 1 to 3 months.
 Many injured parties don’t realize this and miss the deadline to file a claim against a municipality.

 A government entity may have a specific office to which one has to send the notice.
 If you send it to the wrong office it may get bumped around from office to office or sent back.
 It is not unusual that by the time you get the notice returned your filing deadline has expired.

 Limits on How Much Money You Can Get

 Some municipalities may cap recovery for damages as low as $10,000.
 This is a negative for the injured party and an attorney working on contingency (meaning they get paid a percentage of your award).
 It could mean that you may not be compensated sufficiently for your injuries.
 It may also discourage attorneys from taking on your case.
 This also means you may not be able to find an attorney who will take the case on.

 Governments Are Generally Immune From Personal Injury Lawsuits

 In California, government entities can be immune from certain types of liability.
 This is sometimes referred to as “Sovereign Immunity.”
 There are exclusions to this type of immunity, for instance, when the government had notice of the dangerous condition but failed to make repairs.
 This is something you would want to discuss with an attorney.

 The best thing you can do after suffering an injury is to get in touch with a personal injury attorney.
-An experienced attorney will know where, how, and when to file a legal action.
+An experienced Los Angeles personal injury lawyer will know where, how, and when to file a legal action.
 Although there are additional hurdles when suing a municipality, if you have an injury you have the right to pursue an action regardless of who the responsible party is.